-It is likely that these individuals will not clearly meet the criteria for any one or a number of different agencies or organisations.
-Previous attempts to engage the individual may have proved unsuccessful.
-Self-neglect should be viewed as a multi-agency priority and thereby there is an expectation that:
+It is likely that these individuals will not clearly meet the criteria for any one of a number of different agencies or organisations.
+Previous attempts to engage the individual may have proved successful.
+Self-neglect should be viewed as multiagency priority and thereby there is an expectation that:

-- All partner agencies will engage when this is requested by the lead agency as appropriate or required, and - Where an agency is the lead agency, then take responsibility for coordinating multiagency partnership working
+- All partner agencies will engage when this is requested by the lead agency as appropriate or required; and - Where the agency is the lead agency, then take responsibility for coordinating multi-agency partnership working